 Moliere is smiling.
 The multi-talented actor and playwright, Herbert Siguenza, has breathed new life into his play, the Imaginary Invalid.
 Manifest Destinitis is set two centuries later in 19th century “old or Alta California”.
 This high energy play is also brimming with clever and scathing 21st century social commentary on the upcoming election, Trump and his ‘wall’, and the present day health care system.

-Siguenza is becoming a treasure in the theater world with his plays, Steal Heaven, An Evening with Pablo Picasso, El Henry [a favorite of mine], and now Manifest Destinitis.
+Siguenza is becoming a San Diego treasure in the theater world with his plays, Steal Heaven, An Evening with Pablo Picasso, El Henry [a favorite of mine], and now Manifest Destinitis.
 In August, he began a three year residency as Playwright-in-Residence with the San Diego Repertory Theater through the support of the Andrew W. Mellon Foundation.
 San Diego will benefit greatly.

 Directed by the venerable Sam Woodhouse, Manifest Destinitis is set in the home of Don Aragon, a wealthy “Californio” and a proud Spaniard who is not ready for the changes that are coming to California after the Mexican-American war and the Gold Rush, including the influx of Americans or “Greencoats” [ AKA Gringos].
 Along with many imaginary maladies, Don Aragon also suffers from Manifest Destinitis- a riff on Manifest Destiny, the belief that it was a God given right for the United States to expand from coast to coast- as this is going to change his world as he knows it.